 Beneath the touchpad is an indentation that houses a stylus, which is included for use with the 13.3-inch touchscreen display.
-You’re likely to leave it there, however, as it proved far easier to Click to enlargenavigate the touchscreen with our fingers.
+You’re likely to leave it there, however, as it proved far easier to navigate the touchscreen with our fingers.
 While using our fingers, we were able to open menus and applications in a snap.
 There were times when the stylus, on the other hand, wouldn’t register the tap, forcing us to tap again.

 Thankfully, the included eGalaxTouch software allowed us to use Edge Compensation, a feature that let us more accurately tap items positioned close to the edge of the display by giving them a wider touch range.
 The eGalaxTouch software also lets you tweak touch sensitivity, and map which areas of the display you’d like to be touch-enabled.
 There aren’t any specific touch-enabled applications installed, but General Dynamics Itronix claims it’s a great way to use the GD8000 when it’s mounted in a car or truck.

 Despite packing a somewhat low 1024 x 768-pixel resolution display, we had no problems reading Web pages.
 In addition, the screen is bright and crisp, with wide viewing angles.
 It features the company’s patent-pending DynaVue display technology that’s designed to enhance viewability during use in sunlight, without impacting battery life or system performance.
 While sitting outside our offices in direct sunlight, we were absolutely floored by the screen’s legibility; we were able to view documents, photos, and Web pages with extreme clarity (many items are normally blacked out), even with the Summer sun beaming directly onto the display.